 Other Alternative Notations vs WYSIWYP for Beginners

-Some history.
+Some history of alternative notations.
 The search for a simpler system has continued for centuries.
 Gardner Read’s Source Book of Proposed Music Notation Reforms (here on Amazon) lists hundreds of proposed reforms dating from 1702 up to 1987.
 Most proposals focus on the issues of inconsistent staff lines and key signatures.
 Fewer proposals address the issues relating to rhythm.

-The Music Notation Modernization Association (1985 – 2007) mainly focused on the first two challenges with Traditional Notation: inconsistent staff lines and the use of key signatures.
-Almost all of the designs featured on their website are chromatic wherein all twelve notes in the scale have an equal position on the staff.
+The Music Notation Modernization Association (1985 – 2007) mainly focused on the first two challenges with traditional notation: inconsistent staff lines and the use of key signatures.
+Almost all of the designs featured on the MNMA website are chromatic wherein all twelve notes in the scale have an equal position on the staff.
 Hundreds of other Alternative Notations past and present have been examined, catalogued, and presented on their website for public review.

-What is clear from these collections though is that the difficulty of reading sheet music has been recognized for a very long time and that new proposals continue to this day.
-I have reviewed them all and in general they have consistent and logical designs for octaves that may appeal to some musicians.
-However, in my opinion, none would be good candidates for beginners either because either are not intuitive or because they are chromatic (for the reasons described below).
-Unfortunately in my view, very few address the challenge of symbolic rhythm elements.
-This is not to say that someone won’t find their perfect system in there somewhere though.
-But even if you wanted to try them out, almost none of them have an inventory of sheet music available.
+What is clear from these collections, though, is that the difficulty of reading sheet music has been recognized for centuries and that new proposals continue to this day.
+I have reviewed them all and in general they have consistent and logical designs for octaves any of which may appeal to some musicians.
+However, in my opinion, none would be good candidates for beginners either because they are not intuitive or are not easy to read even though they are logical in design.
+Most do not provide mapping to the keyboard.
+Unfortunately, very few address the challenge of symbolic rhythm elements.
+This is not to say that someone won’t find their perfect system in there somewhere though since taste is an individual matter.
+But even if you wanted to try one out, almost none of them have an inventory of sheet music available.

-In spite of that, at its peak, Klavarskribo had tens of thousands of adherents and was taught in the Netherlands’ public schools.
-Perhaps had the internet been available during Mr. Pot’s lifetime (he died in 1977), it might have more widely spread to other regions.
+In spite of these two issues, at its peak, Klavarskribo had tens of thousands of adherents and was taught in the Netherlands’ public schools.
+Perhaps had the internet been available during its heyday, it might have more widely spread to other regions.
 Nevertheless, the project is ongoing today, after nearly 100 years, and has an active community on Facebook.
 There are many lifelong users of this alternative notation.
-This is proof that many players want a simpler approach.
+This is proof that many players want a simpler approach than the traditional.

 From a project standpoint, I believe Klavarskribo is a model to be emulated.
-For Cornelis Pot, getting Klavarskribo into the music mainstream was a lifelong project and dream.
+For the inventor Cornelis Pot (who died in 1977), getting Klavarskribo into the music mainstream was a lifelong project and dream.
 Being a wealthy industrialist in the Netherlands, he had the financial means to fund a project staff to develop correspondence courses (starting in the 1930s) to teach students how to play keyboard instruments.
 Mr. Pot was a tireless promoter of his design for decades.
 His project also set up a printing facility to produce a large inventory of piano and organ sheet music for sale by mail.

 To date, it is the only Alternative Notation to be adopted by a significant audience (over 10,000 mainly in the Netherlands and Northern Europe).
 But the story of Klavarskribo is proof that with great dedication, promotion, and financing (or I hope, by enthusiastic volunteerism), an alternative notation project can be successful.
 And the three essential elements for project success are: